 On top of this nebulous idea of quality, the posts should be easy to read, entertaining in style, and longer is better.
 These should all be parts of your content analysis.

 You need to rely on Google Analytics to know this for sure.
-Two main stats you want to look at: bounce rate and average time on site.
+Two main stats you want to look at bounce rate and average time on site.
 Bounce rate refers to the percentage of people who leave the website after visiting just one page.
-Ideally you want this to be lower, though it doesn’t have to be overly low – but if you’re at 98% then that’s a problem.
+Ideally, you want this to be lower, though it doesn’t have to be overly low – if you’re at 98% then that’s a problem.

 Average time on site is a big one.
 This is exactly what it sounds like, and more engaged visitors are obviously going to stay longer.
-This is seen as a particular important stat for SEO, and is an obvious way to measure the experience that users are having with your website.
+This is seen as a particularly important stat for SEO and is an obvious way to measure the experience that users are having with your website.
 The better the experience, the better your overall situation when it comes to SEO.

 Full Link Profile Analysis